Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Data

-\paragraph{Actigraph} The Actigraph unit is an accelerometer roughly the same size and weight of the average wrist-watch that can be worn on the wrist, hip, and thigh and measure the directional acceleration at a pre-specified time frequency (generally 10 Hz to 30 Hz).
-The Actigraph GT3X+ model used for the PASTA-LA study can detect movement in up to three orthogonal planes (anteroposterior, mediolateral, and vertical).
+{The Actigraph unit is an accelerometer roughly the same size and weight of the average wrist-watch.
+It can be worn on the wrist, hip, and thigh and measure the directional acceleration at a specified time frequency (up to 100 Hz).
+The Actigraph GT3X+ model used for the PASTA-LA study can detect accelerations measured in gravitational units ($G$) with a sensitivity of $\pm 3$ milligravity ($mG$) in the three orthogonal planes (anteroposterior, mediolateral, and vertical).
 Data are stored in an internal memory and can be downloaded to other hardware for analysis through a proprietary software.
-During download, the software converts the raw acceleration information to activity counts, step counts, caloric expenditure, and activity levels, aggregated at the level of sample epochs that can be specified by the user.
-The proprietary software precludes recovering the raw data once they have been processed in the download phase.
+The participants were asked to start wearing the accelerometer on their dominant wrist as soon as it was handed to them, as the devices could have been properly calibrated at that time.
+The study protocol demanded that participants wear the Actigraph unit at all times other than during bathing and sleeping (awake time was assumed approximately from 7am to 11pm).
+The sampling frequency has been set to 30 Hz and the \textit{idle sleep} mode has been activated in order to save battery and memory.
+With this mode on, the device would go idle every-time it records no acceleration ($<\pm 40mG$) for $10$ consecutive seconds.
+The Actigraph GT3X+ grants access to the a \texttt{.gt3x} file with the raw acceleration measurements.
+It can be loaded in \texttt{R} using the \texttt{read.gt3x} package and contains the raw accelerations at each timestamp.
+Such accelerations comprise the basic ingredients to get a proxy for body movement from an accelerometer \citep{mathie2003detection, migueles2019comparability, bammann2021generation}.
+There are substantial investigations into its statistical relationships with PA measures, such as \textit{energy expenditure} measures (EE) \citep{crouter2006novel, freedson2012assessment, taraldsen2012physical} and the \textit{Metabolic Equivalent of Task} (MET) \citep{lyden2014method, staudenmayer2015methods, migueles2017accelerometer, van2018wrist}.
+Among various metrics, we take the instantaneous body vector Magnitude of Acceleration (MAG) as the primary endpoint of our analysis \citep{van2011estimation, white2016estimation, doherty2017large}.
+Further discussion about the conversion of MAG into energy expenditure measures is reported the Supplementary Material \citep{alaimo2023aoasSupplement}.}